stellar/launchtube/README.md

 ### `POST` `/activate`

-The api endpoint used by the `GET` `/` webpage form to activate your token
+The API endpoint used by the `GET` `/` webpage form to activate your token

 #### Body